 - How to setup an incoming spam filter

-- Which are the MX records that I should use?
+- Which MX records should I use?

 - Can I configure fallback mail servers?